All Episodes

 But they're not going to release the results of investigation because they found these agents did nothing wrong.

-We all can see the video, but they're not going to announce the investigation that they did nothing wrong because they don't want to embarrass the White House.
+We ought to see the video, but they're not going to announce the investigation that they did nothing wrong because they don't want to embarrass the White House.

-They don't want to embarrass the secretary of the president.
+They don't want to embarrass the Secretary, the President.

-Mark would tell you that the the model of the border patrol is honor first.
+Mark would tell you that the model of the Border Patrol is honor first.

 But they won't do it because they have no integrity.